hugerte/hugerte/README.md

 As an open source product, we encourage and support the active development of our software.

+## AI-Generated Content in This Repository

+Commit messages or other contributions may be assisted by AI tools, such as ChatGPT.
+All AI-generated content is carefully reviewed by human contributors before being merged to ensure accuracy and clarity.

 ## Want more information?

 Visit the [HugeRTE website](https://hugerte.org) and check out the [TinyMCE documentation](https://www.tiny.cloud/docs/) until we host the docs ourselves.